theol0403/obsidian-bases-new-with-template/README.md

-# Bases New with Template
+# Obsidian Bases New with Template

-Temporary solution to automatically apply templates when creating new entries with the Bases plugin.
+Obsidian plugin implementing a temporary solution to automatically apply templates when creating new entries with the Bases plugin.

 This plugin implements the behavior requested in [Bases: New With Template (for ‘New’ Button)](https://forum.obsidian.md/t/bases-new-with-template-for-new-button/102639).